-A complete draft copy with a structured abstract (see 1.9) to be submitted to project supervisor via TurnItIn.
-This must be submitted with a completed dissertation submission sheet (Appendix 6).
-Taught M.Sc. dissertations are NOT submitted to Graduate Studies.
+A complete draft copy with a structured abstract (see 1.9) to be submitted to project supervisor via TurnItln.
+Printed copies are not required.
+Dissertations must be submitted with a completed dissertation submission sheet (Appendix 6, available on Blackboard).
+Taught M.Sc. dissertations are not submitted to Graduate Studies.
 See Blackboard for due dates.